Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 - Guest access.

-As a result, it offers an elaborate structure for communication and collaboration.
+As a result, it offers an elaborate structure for both remote communication and secure, in-office instant messaging.

 Pros of using Mattermost as a business messaging app:

-Whether you’re an individual user or run a team, you can find plenty of native features and integrations in the app.
+Whether you’re an individual user or managing a team, you’ll find plenty of native features and integrations in the app.

-As open-source software, Mattermost particularly caters to software development teams in need of a comprehensive app that can handle:
+As open-source software, Mattermost is particularly suitable for tech-savvy teams in need of a comprehensive app that can handle:

 - Task allocation,